 Delete the current line.
 This command first prompts you with Line? on the Message screen.
-If you wish to delte the line at the cursor then type Y or y, otherwise type any other character and the command will be aborted.
+If you wish to delete the line at the cursor then type Y or y , otherwise type any aother character and the command will be aborted.

-Command O
+Command 0

 Obliterate (delete!) a block of text.
 You should first set a marker (using the M command) on the first line that you wish to delete and then move the cursor to the start of the line up to which you want to delete.
-Now press O - the message Block? will appear on the Message screen, hit Y or y to delete the marked block of text or any other character to abort the command and return to Command mode.
-Text will be deleted from and including the line in which the marker is set up to but not including the line on which the cursor is positioned.
+Now press 0 - the message Block? will appear on the Message screen, hit Y or y to delete the marked block of text or any other and including the line in which the marker is set up to but not including the line on which the cursor is positioned.